twesterhout/lattice-symmetries/paper/paper.md

 `lattice-symmetries` we follow UNIX philosophy [@salus1994] and try to "do one thing but do it well".
 Even though `lattice-symmetries` uses essentially the same algorithms as `QuSpin`, careful implementation allows us to achieve an order of magnitude speedup as shown in \autoref{fig:performance}.
+To achieve such performance, we make heavy use of Single Instruction Multiple Data (SIMD) instructions supported by modern processors.
+Vector Class Library [@vectorclass] is used to write all performance-critical kernels which currently limits the portability of `lattice-symmetries` to processors supporting `x86-64` instruction set [@amd1999].

 `lattice-symmetries` is a library implemented in `C++` and `C`.
 It provides two
 interfaces: